Kazhnuz/awesome-gnome/README.md

 - [Something for Reddit](https://github.com/samdroid-apps/something-for-reddit)
 - [Ring-GTK](https://ring.cx/) is a Ring GTK/GNOME client
 - [GNOME Twitch](http://gnome-twitch.vinszent.com/) is a Twitch GTK/GNOME client
+- [Haguichi](https://www.haguichi.net/) is a graphical frontend for Hamachi on Linux

 ### Content Applications